LukasB97/ORCA/README.md

 For each of the frequencies, the process is as follows:

-We take a strongly smoothed version of all the measurements, and compare the level of our target curve to the current spl.
+We take a strongly smoothed version of each measurement, and compare the level of our target curve to the current spl.

 We look for a dB adjustment at this frequency to minimize the error between target-spl and equalized-spl.
+This is a classical example of a convex optimization problem.
+You can find more on this in the Algorithm PDF.

 In multiple iterations, the boost gets adjusted, by